Fire Prevention Day: Fire facts and lifesaving safety tips

 Since 1990, cooking has been the number one cause of reported home fires and the leading cause of injuries.
+In 2010, 410 people died due to cooking fires.
 Never leave food on the stove or in the oven, unattended.

 Heating equipment was the number one cause of reported home fires in the 80s.